cybertec-postgresql/pg_show_plans/README.md

 (3 rows)
 ```

-To get the plans and see the corresponding query expression, issue...
+To get the plans and see the corresponding query expression:

 ```
 testdb=# \x
 Expanded display is on.
-testdb=# SELECT p.pid, p.level, p.plan, a.query FROM pg_show_plans p
+testdb=# SELECT p.pid, p.level, p.plan, a.query
+         FROM pg_show_plans p
          LEFT JOIN pg_stat_activity a
          ON p.pid = a.pid AND p.level = 0 ORDER BY p.pid, p.level;
 -[ RECORD 1 ]-----------------------------------------------------------------------------------------
 pid   | 11473
 level | 0